 If you log in to Samsung Pay on a new device or after re-installing or resetting the app, you will notice that the cards that you previously added to Samsung Pay are available in the Credit/Debit section of the app.
 These are your imported cards and they are imported for your convenience.
 For security reasons, you will need to activate your cards before you can use them.

 - How can I add a loyalty card to Samsung Pay?

-In Samsung Pay, select “Add” on the top right-hand corner in Samsung Pay and tap on “Add Loyalty cards”.
+In Samsung Pay, select “Add Card” in the Pay section or click on Loyalty Cards in the Home section.
 Search and select a merchant from the merchant list.
 You can scan your loyalty card or manually enter the respective card number.